What does it mean that Christ was despised and rejected of men (Isaiah 53:3)?

 Largely, the nation of Israel, His chosen people, rejected Jesus' claim as the Messiah.
-That is what the phrase "rejected the corner stone" is referring to (1 Peter 2:7; Psalm 118:22; Matthew 21:42).
+This is what Psalm 118:22 is referring to when it says, "The stone that the builders rejected has become the cornerstone" (cf. 1 Peter 2:7; Matthew 21:42).
 They had already decided what the Messiah should be like, and Jesus did not fit their expectations.

 Today, people reject and despise Jesus Christ every day by not believing and accepting the gift of salvation available only through Him (John 3:16–18; Jude 1:24–25).
 The decision to reject Jesus and despise His message of salvation and eternal life will result in eternal damnation in hell away from the presence of God (John 3:36).